ROZALIYA0206/whitepaper/technical.md

 #### No Miners

-Because consensus lies in the validators (NODES) with no mining required, we are able to have blazing fast transaction speeds while not having to worry about scalability.
+Due to consensus lying in the validators (Nodes) with no mining required, scalibility concerns subside as transactions are not reliant on resource intensive confirmations.

 # 4. Milestone Releases